Claude de Forbin: Nine Years' War

 Battle at The Lizard (1707), by Jean Antoine Théodore de Gudin.

-On 21 October in the Battle at the Lizard, he helped Duguay-Trouin in attacking a British convoy set for Portugal: of 80 ships, 15 merchantman and three ships of the line were captured, and 1 other was sunk.
+On 21 October in the Battle at the Lizard, he helped René Duguay-Trouin in attacking a British convoy set for Portugal: of 80 ships, 15 merchantman and three ships of the line were captured, and 1 other was sunk.
 In 1708, he led Prince James Francis Edward Stuart to Scotland, in an attempt to reclaim the British throne; ill-prepared, the attempt failed, and Forbin ceased to navigate.
-He quit the Navy in January 1715, and died on 4 March 1733 in Saint-Marcel Castle near Marseille.
+He left the French navy in January 1715, and died on 4 March 1733 in Saint-Marcel Castle near Marseille.
 His Memories were published in 1730, written by his secretary.